A new universal ratio in Random Matrix Theory and chaotic to integrable transition in Type-I and Type-II hybrid Sachdev-Ye-Kitaev models: Type II hybrid SYK models

 For $ N \pmod 8=2,6 $ in (c) and (a), there is no degeneracy at any $ J/K $.
-There is a CNCT from GUE to Possion as $ K/J $ increases.
+There is a CIT from GUE to Poisson as $ K/J $ increases.

 The odd $ N $ case is shown in Fig.\ref{MajoranaSYK_Type2_Odd}.
-As shown in Table 1, one continue to use $ P $ symemtry when $ N Mod 8=3, 7 $, but must use $ Z $ symmetry when $ N Mod 8=1,5 $.
-Due to the absence of GUE, there are are only two cases: the CNCT from GSE to Possion in (a) and (d) and the CNCT from GOE to Possion in (b) and (c).
-They show similar evolution patterns as the corresponding CNCTs for even $ N $ case shown in Fig.\ref{MajoranaSYK_Type2_Even}.
-Again, although $\langle\tilde{r}'\rangle$ in (b) and (c) are quite similar to $\langle\tilde{r}\rangle$ in (a) and (d), both of which looks like to show a CNCT from GSE to Poission, they have very different physical meanings.
-The former is actually a CNCT from GOE to Possion.
-While the latter is a true a CNCT from GSE to Possion with a double degeneracy.
+As shown in Table I, one continue to use $ P $ symmetry when $ N \pmod 8=3, 7 $, but must use $ Z $ symmetry when $ N \pmod 8=1,5 $.
+Due to the absence of GUE, there are only two cases: the CIT from GSE to Poisson in (a) and (d) and the CIT from GOE to Poisson in (b) and (c).
+They show similar evolution patterns as the corresponding CITs for even $ N $ case shown in Fig.\ref{MajoranaSYK_Type2_Even}.
+Again, although $\langle\tilde{r}'\rangle$ in (b) and (c) are quite similar to $\langle\tilde{r}\rangle$ in (a) and (d), both of which looks like to show a CIT from GSE to Poisson, they have very different physical meanings.
+The former is actually a CIT from GOE to Poisson.
+While the latter is a true a CIT from GSE to Poisson with a double degeneracy.